Expectations¶

 Plot a lot, be obsessed with your data¶

-Daily Operations¶
+Daily operations¶

 Beyond the official rules from the institute/university: